DXA-Data-Xtraction-Assistant/DXA-Data-Xtraction-Assistant/README.md

 ###### <p dir='rtl' align='right'>[Back to Top](#Content)</p>
 #### Radius Scan
-If the Radius Scan option was selected, a “Radius.csv” would be generated in “SingleType” subfolder ([Figure 7: Schematic for the “.csv” output files in the “SingleType” Subfolder for the DXA Data Xtraction Assistant](#Output-Details)).
+If the Radius Scan option was selected, a “Rad.csv” would be generated in “SingleType” subfolder ([Figure 7: Schematic for the “.csv” output files in the “SingleType” Subfolder for the DXA Data Xtraction Assistant](#Output-Details)).
 Table 10 introduced the meaning of each column.

 *Table 10: Radius Scan output*